Weak randomness in graphons and theons: Preliminaries

-In particular, if $T$ is a universal theory of graphs (i.e., $T\vdash\TGraph$), then $T\in\AEHP$ if every graphon that is a limit of $T$ has a \emph{trivial} subgraphon, i.e., a subgraphon that is either a.e.\ equal to $0$ or a.e.\ equal to $1$. \end{definition}
+\begin{definition} If $T$ is a universal theory of graphs (in other words, if $T$ is a hereditary class of graphs), then $T\in\AEHP$ if every graphon that is a limit of $T$ has a \emph{trivial} subgraphon, i.e., a subgraphon that is either a.e.\ equal to $0$ or a.e.\ equal to $1$. \end{definition}

 An equivalent formulation of $\AEHP$ (see~\cite[Theorem~7.11]{CM22}) is that for every convergent sequence $(N_n)_{n\in\NN}$ of models of $T$, there exist sets $U_n\subseteq V(N_n)$ with $\lim_{n\to\infty}\lvert U_n\rvert/\lvert N_n\rvert > 0$ and $(N_n\rest_{U_n})_{n\in\NN}$ converges to a trivial limit.
 In other words, $\AEHP$ for graphs requires linear-sized almost cliques or almost anti-cliques in the presence of convergence.